 Write like a machine, be replaced by one

 When we focus purely on our company and product attributes, we are losing all the authenticity and humanity our content could have had with all the self-promotion and filtering.
 It becomes formal , almost robot like.
+That’s not the way to succeed in your career.
 By creating content for SMBs or Manufacturing companies, we forget it’s not the companies who see our content.
 It’s human beings just like we are.

 Gartner predicts that by next year 20% of all business content will be authored by machines.
 Indeed, the little AI bots are already creating pretty good content for example for finance and sports thanks to natural language generation (NLG) automatically turning data into human-like, logical text.